 - such as age, price, frequency, …

-Ultimately, what you need to do for predictive scoring is two-fold:
+Ultimately, what you need to do for predictive scoring is:

 - Click Run on the Predictive Scoring view (~10min)

-- Click Run on the Audience view (~7min)
+- Click Run on the Master Segment view (~7min)

-The histogram shows the distribution of predictive scores; the horizontal axis corresponds to predictive score distributed from 0 to 100, and the vertical axis indicates the number of scored customers.
-Meanwhile, in the different colors, customer behavior is scored and customers are categorized into two groups, “Unknown/Unconverted” and “Converted”; if a customer is in the positive samples segment, the customer is in the “Converted” group, and vice versa.
+The histogram shows the distribution of predictive scores.
+The horizontal axis corresponds to predictive score distributed from 0 to 100.
+The vertical axis indicates the number of scored profiles (customers).
+The different colors score and categorize customers.
+Customer behavior is scored.
+Customers are categorized into two groups:

-Additionally, based on the thresholds adjusted by a seek bar located under the histogram, each of the customers is assigned to one of four “likely” grades, Likely, Possibly, Marginally and Unlikely:
+Based on the thresholds, adjusted by a seek bar located under the histogram, each of the customer profiles is assigned to one of four grades:

-Step 6.
-Create new batch segment based on the predictive scores
+Create a new batch segment based on the predictive scores

-After thresholds are adjusted to desired positions, click Create New Segment located at the right corner:
+After thresholds are adjusted to desired positions, select Create New Segment: